There is no shame in filing for bankruptcy.

-If you don’t have the means to buy, that has never been a problem because credit card companies spend a great deal of money sending constant solicitations of pre-approved credit cards that were never even requested.
+If you don’t have the means to buy, that has never been a problem.
+That is because credit card companies spend a great deal of money sending constant solicitations of pre-approved credit cards that were never even requested.
 The credit card companies mostly target people with bad credit ratings and college students.
-Individuals with bad credit are desperate and will consent to ridiculous interest rates thus increasing their profits, and college students are backed by their caregivers if they happen to default on their payments.
+Individuals with bad credit are desperate.
+So, they will consent to ridiculous interest rates thus increasing their profits.
+Additionally, college students are backed by their caregivers if they happen to default on their payments.
 These pre-approved credit cards have made it so simple to live beyond our means.

-At a time when governments are providing billion-dollar bail outs for banks who have mismanaged their finances, should you really feel ashamed about asking for a second chance with bankruptcy?
+At a time when governments are providing billion-dollar bailouts for banks that have mismanaged their finances, should you really feel ashamed about asking for a second chance with bankruptcy?
 Bankruptcy isn’t based upon punishment or retaliation but rather on forgiveness.
-Bankruptcy can help free up some income that could provide more resources for your children or loved ones, including reduce the suicide and homeless rates.
+Bankruptcy can help free up some income that could provide more resources for your children or loved ones; including reducing the suicide and homeless rates.

-If you find yourself under a mass of debt because of a job loss, medical expenses or simply hugely indebted, bankruptcy can give you a fresh start and the proper tools to make wiser choices in the future.
+If you find yourself under a mass of debt because of a job loss, medical expenses, or simply hugely indebted, bankruptcy can give you a fresh start.
+And, it can give you the proper tools to make wiser choices in the future.
 Remember, there is no shame in filing for bankruptcy.

 If you have questions about Foreclosure, Loan Modification, Bankruptcy, Short Sale, or other alternatives, please feel free to call my office at 888-886-0020, send an e-mail to firstname.lastname@example.org, or complete the contact form below.